smile7/PokerCalculator/README.md

 ## Installation

   Download the project [here](https://github.com/smile7/PokerCalculator/) and then install the modules by clicking *Shift + Right click* in the root folder.
-Click 'open command window here' and type 'npm install package.json'.
-After the installation finishes, type 'bower install bower.json' to install the bower components.<br>
+Click 'open command window here' and type *npm install package.json*.
+After the installation finishes, type *bower install bower.json* to install the bower components.<br>
-Note: You need to have Node.js installed first!
+**Note:** You need to have *Node.js* installed first!
 <hr>

 ## Documentation